 I've been following music many years - and very closely the past few.
 It never ceases to amaze me...!
 Puzzling over why some artists may receive 'huge critical acclaim' yet not the publics endorsement - while others the reverse!
 I attend many big event festivals here in

 Scotland - as well as live gigs by both major artists and up-and-coming artists in mostly. .I recently attended Celtic Connections Glasgow, which attracts people worldwide.
 I try to make the Danny Kyle open mic stage for new artists and the festival club.
-I've been to rock, folk and pop gigs here the past year.
+I've been to many rock, folk and pop gigs here the past years.
 Glasgow

 I watched X Factor a bit last season.. and what is there to say!
 It seems a very limited here-today-gone- tomorrow- route' into the industry.
 I am just listening to Adele's soul voice singing Dylan's 'To Make You Feel My Love'- who says his songs are depressing (!) they need to listen....
 I love Adele's new song 'Someone Like You' and her new album is full of co-writers on both lyrics and music.
 Yet other young artists I follow can get criticised if they haven't written their entire album?
 Adele came through the